AxC1271/VLSI-Cell-Library/README.md

 ## 📌 Goals

-- Explore analog layout by designing a 2-stage op-amp
+- Explore digital, analog, and mixed signal layouts and schematics.
-- Migrate from the 2002a node to the **Sky130A** PDK
+- Migrate from the 2002a node to the **Sky130A** PDK to potentially have chips manufactured.
-- Build a reusable standard cell library and small datapath
+- Build a reusable standard cell library and small datapath.
-- Create a beginner-friendly write-up series on each block
+- Create a beginner-friendly write-up series on each block.

 ---